 More than 50 Midstate high school counselors and community college staff attended an MTSU admissions-hosted luncheon as the university courts them in an effort to recruit students for 2018 and beyond.

-Among the Middle Tennessee high schools with representatives in attendance were Siegel, Oakland, Blackman, Riverdale, Stewarts Creek and Smyrna in Rutherford County; Dickson, Franklin and DeKalb counties; Spring Hill and Zion Christian in Columbia, Tennessee, Wilson Central in Lebanon, Tennessee; Community High School in Unionville, Tennessee; and others.
+Among the Middle Tennessee high schools with representatives in attendance were Siegel, Oakland, Blackman, Riverdale, Stewarts Creek and Smyrna in Rutherford County; Dickson, Franklin and DeKalb counties; Spring Hill and Zion Christian in Columbia, Tennessee; Wilson Central in Lebanon, Tennessee; and Community High School in Unionville, Tennessee.

-The counselors and community college staff gathered information they can share with their students and talked to MTSU admissions representatives and administrators, including President Sidney A. McPhee.
+The counselors and community college staff gathered information they can share with their students and talked to MTSU admissions representatives and administrators, led by President Sidney A. McPhee.
 He told them about new programs including fermentation science and religious studies.

 MTSU begins the traveling portion of the annual True Blue Tour Tuesday, Oct.
 3, with an 11:30 a.m. luncheon for counselors and community college staff and a 6 p.m. student reception in Franklin, Tennessee.

 This will be the first of 12 recruiting visits in Tennessee, Kentucky, Georgia and Alabama.
 To learn more, visit https://mtsunews.com/2017-true-blue-tour-expands.

 — Randy Weiler (Randy.Weiler@mtsu.edu)